-Mindful Self-Compassion Training (MSC)
+Mindful Self-Compassion Course (MSC)

 Mindful Self-Compassion (MSC) is an empirically-supported 8-week course designed to cultivate the skill of self-compassion.
-It was developed by Christopher Germer, PhD, a leader in the integration of mindfulness and psychotherapy and Kristin Neff, PhD, a pioneering researcher in the field of self-compassion
+It was developed by Christopher Germer, PhD, a leader in the integration of mindfulness and psychotherapy and Kristin Neff, PhD, a pioneering researcher in the field of self-compassion.

 MSC combines the skills of mindfulness and self-compassion to enhance our capacity for emotional wellbeing.